core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the discovery, registration, update, lookup, and removal interfaces.

 All operations on the contents of the Resource Directory MUST be atomic and idempotent.

+For several operations, interface templates are given in list form;
+those describe the operation participants, request codes, URIs, content formats and outcomes.
+Sections of those templates contain normative content about Interaction, Method, URI Template and URI Template Variables as well as the details of the Success condition.
+The additional sections
+on options like Content-Format and on Failure codes give typical cases that an implementation of the RD should deal with.
+Those serve to illustrate the typical responses to readers who are not yet familiar with all the details of CoAP based interfaces;
+they do not limit what a server may respond under atypical circumstances.

 A resource directory MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
 The protocol used